hfyzah17/Inventory-System-BITP3123/README.md

                4)Visualcode(.php)

 Brief explanation of each apps:
       1) Eclipse: This app do design ui and functions  using Java  to make inventory                                 mangement system in java

 Function of Eclipse: - Action Listener: These are bit code that                                                        react to user actions, like clicking the                                                        "login" button.
                       -Error Handling:  This ensures users enter                                                       valid information and handles any problems                                                      communicating with the server.
                       -Integrate Database : To connect application                                                     to database to store and retrieve the data                                                      to run SQL queries and manage data.
                       -Testing and debugging: Test application                                                         thoroughly to make sure everything  work                                                        correctly.

+2)XAMPP(PHPMYADMIN):

+3)MYSQL Workbench:

+4)VisualCode(.PHP)

 GROUP MEMBER